jina-ai/discoart/README.md

 pip install discoart
 ```

-If you are not using DiscoArt under Google Colab, then other dependencies might be required.
+If you are not using DiscoArt on Google Colab, then other dependencies might be required, [as described in the Dockerfile](./Dockerfile).

+If you want to start a Jupyter Notebook on your own GPU machine, the easiest way is to [use our prebuilt Docker image](#run-in-docker).

 ## Get Started